HATTIESBURG, MS — Commissioner Tom King

 Mill and Overlay Project Underway on I-59 in Pearl River County

-Overlay Project Underway on U.S. 84 in Jones County
+Overlay Project Nearing Completion on U.S. 84 in Jones County

-A project is underway to overlay U.S. 84 in Jones County from the beginning of state maintenance in Laurel, just west of I-59, to the Wayne County line.
-Milling and paving is complete.
-Shoulder work is taking place and permanent striping remains.
-This $14 million project was awarded to Dunn Roadbuilders and is expected to be completed this fall.
+A project to overlay U.S. 84 in Jones County from the beginning of state maintenance in Laurel, just west of I-59, to the Wayne County line is nearing completion with only punch list items remaining.
+This $14 million project was awarded to Dunn Roadbuilders and should be complete in early 2024.

 Safety Improvements on U.S. 49 in Forrest County Nearing Completion

-Mill and Overlay Project on I-59 Nearing Completion in Lamar and Pearl River Counties
+Mill and Overlay Project on I-59 Now Complete in Lamar and Pearl River Counties

-A $13 million project to mill and overlay seven miles of I-59 from just south of the Hillsdale interchange to the Lamar County line is nearing completion.
-Open-Graded Friction Course pavement is being placed.
-This project was awarded to Warren Paving and is expected to be complete in fall 2023.
+A $13 million project to mill and overlay 7 miles of I-59 from just south of the Hillsdale interchange to the Lamar County line is now complete.
+This project was awarded to Warren Paving.

 Bridge Replacement on State Route 42 in Perry County

-of Laurel and is expected to wrap up spring 2024.
+This project was awarded to Warren Paving and is expected to wrap up summer 2024.